adriaandens/1brc.pl/README.md

 Original challenge for Java: <https://github.com/gunnarmorling/1brc>

-I used the `generate.c` file to generate a billion measurements.
+I used the `generate.c` file ([Source repo](https://github.com/dannyvankooten/1brc/blob/main/create-sample.c)) to generate a billion measurements.
 Compile with `gcc generate.c -lm` and then run `./a.out 1000000000` to generate the measurements.txt file.

 ### Some numbers